tawanda-profuse/Exploring-Hypertext-Markup-Language--HTML-/README.md

 ***Example output of the code:***
 ![Example output of the code](inputtypes)

-Not to worry, I've put the code on GitHub via this link: [Source code](url).
+Not to worry, I've put the code on GitHub via this link: [Source code](https://github.com/tawanda-profuse/Exploring-Hypertext-Markup-Language--HTML-).
 Now, go ahead and have a look at this ice cream company called 'Sweetooth' that I designed a website for.
-Don't worry it isn't a real company just some creativity on my end.
+It's not a real company, just some creativity on my end.
 The source code is available [here](https://github.com/tawanda-profuse/sweetooth-ice-cream).
 The project includes other HTML elements that I did not go over in this article so make sure to have a look at each one of them.

 ---